zchuz/CoT-Reasoning-Survey/README.md

 ## 🎉 Updates

+- 2023/10/15 We have updated 44 papers in the reading list, and the v2 paper is on its way.
 - 2023/09/27 The first version of our paper is available on [arxiv](https://arxiv.org/abs/2309.15402).
 - 2023/09/22 We created this reading list repository.